 The complete Trapview solution is enabling clients to grow food more sustainably, with lower costs and less crop damage.

 Founders: Matej Stefancic, Dejan Jeric, Mitja Strojansek

-In 12 countries worldwide and with a large team of experts, this startup has the experience and momentum to go far.
+With over four million hectares digitized in Spain alone, partnerships with more than 400 companies, and with a large team of experts, this startup has the experience and momentum to go far.

 Founders: Lucia Iborra, Mercedes Iborra

 One of Europe’s largest vertical farms, Grönska, develops technology based on the use of LED lighting and hydroponic watering systems.

 Vertical farming means farmers can grow food indoors, locally, and all year round.
 It is highly sustainable in comparison with imported food and can enable self-sufficiency.